 M.G.L. c.
-7, § 38F.
+7c, § 49.

 A vote by ballot may be ordered by the Chair as to who the selected finalists should be or as to the ranking of the finalists.
-The tabulation of the vote for the three finalists shall be accomplished by crediting the respective finalists with the designated point count of each member's vote, similar to the procedure used in Emergency Selection, 811 CMR 3.05.
+The tabulation of the vote for the three finalists shall be accomplished by crediting the respective finalists with the designated point count of each member's vote.

 : Notification of DSB Panel Action